carpentries/lesson-example/README.md

 3. You need to edit several variables in `_config.yml` for the lesson to render correctly.

-4. Create the lesson data.
-If you are unfamiliar with the format, please refer to the tutorial on [creating lessons](https://carpentries.github.io/lesson-example/).

-5. Ensure each lesson markdown file has the appropriate front matter variables as contained in `01-introduction.md`.

-6. To render this webpage as a standalone lesson, update the `gh-pages` branch with your latest changes.
-This is the branch which GitHub will use to host the lesson webpage.

-7. To preview your material, you can use the `make serve` command to launch Jekyll locally.
-Alternatively, you can push changes to `gh-pages` to let GitHub handle the rendering.

-8. Optional: run `make lesson-check` to check that your files follow the Carpentries formatting rules.

 When making a lesson to be used with the workshop template, to ensure that your lesson is a consistent style with the other lessons, please use the `episode` layout, i.e. ensure that `layout: episode` is in the front matter, or do not